haskell-chinese-working-gorup/ghc-users-guide/content-chinese/using-warnings.rst

     Similar warnings are given for a redundant constraint in an instance declaration.

-    This option is on by default.
+    该选项默认是开启的.
 As usual you can suppress it on a per-module basis with :ghc-flag:`-Wno-redundant-constraints`.
     Occasionally you may specifically want a function to have a more constrained signature than necessary, perhaps to leave yourself